anvragsingh/Crypto_Trading_Bot/README.md

 - 🧩 Modular & reusable code design
 - 🧾 Full command-line interface (CLI) for input handling
 - 📝 Logging for API requests, responses, and error handling
-- (Optional) Support for advanced order types like Stop-Limit and OCO

 ## 📦 Requirements